MartinBINARD/myportfolio/README.md

 ## Change done

-* Add french selection in localStorage and french content in 1st section.
+* Add french content in the entire site.

 ## License